borisrakovan/dtu-mlops-project/reports/README.md

 >
 > Answer:

 As part of our CI setup, we have set up unit testing using pytest, linting using ruff (also with pre-commit) in [ci.yml](https://github.com/borisrakovan/dtu-mlops-project/blob/main/.github/workflows/ci.yml).
-Furthermore, in a different file, we automated docker image creation using [cloudbuild.yml](https://github.com/borisrakovan/dtu-mlops-project/blob/main/cloudbuild.yml).
+Furthermore, in a different file, we automated docker image build using [cloudbuild.yml](https://github.com/borisrakovan/dtu-mlops-project/blob/main/cloudbuild.yml).
 We have not implemented tests for different OSs or Python versions, because our aim is to use the repository for running experiments and deploying the model within docker containers featuring a predefined environment (Linux and Python 3.11).
 Therefore, there is no need to test it for other OSs.
 To speed up CI execution, we use the caching feature for our pip requirements; this prevents having to re-download the dependencies every time CI is called.

 ## Running code and tracking experiments